yesky12/cardano-sl/docs/wip/exchange-onboarding.md

 After the build finishes the generated connection script is available as a symlink called `./launch_2018-01-30_0d4f79eea`, or similar.
 Run that symlink as a script to start the wallet.

+## Build and run a docker image

+Follow the above instructions for customization and dependencies.
+To build a docker container and import the image run:

+    docker load < $(nix-build -A dockerImages.mainnetWallet))

+This will create an image `cardano-container-mainnet:latest`

+After this image is built, it can be used like any other docker image being pushed into a registry and pulled down using your preferred docker orchestration tool.

+The image can be ran using:

+    docker run --rm -it -p 127.0.0.1:8090:8090 -v cardano-state-1:/wallet cardano-container-mainnet:latest

+The above command will create a docker volume named `cardano-state-1` and will mount that to /wallet.
+Note: if no volume is mounted to `/wallet` the container startup script will refused to execute `cardano-node` and the container will exit.

+The location of `/wallet` cannot be changed, but you can mount any kind of volume you want in that directory that docker supports.

 ## Usage FAQs